D — Disconnected: A Nervous System Perspective | The A–Z of Stress & Anxiety

 How This Fits Within the Mind Works Framework

-Within the Mind Works lens, disconnection is understood as a signal of position rather than a trait.
-It reflects where the system currently sits in relation to load, capacity, and safety.
+Within the Mind Works approach, disconnection is understood as a state of position rather than a personal trait.

-Orientation Rather Than Solutions
+Orientation Rather Than Immediate Solutions

 Closing Reflection